 Our Inclusion Support Team includes the following roles:

-Director of Exceptional Learners
+Director of Inclusion Services

 School Psychology Services

 Two school psychologists provide support for staff, students, parents and administration in developing strategies for academic, emotional and behavioral supports for students.
-If a child’s educational team suspects that a student has a disability, our school psychologists lead the school based evaluation team.
+If a child’s educational team suspects that a student has a disability, our school psychologists lead the school-based evaluation team.

 On any given day the school psychologist staff can be found facilitating small group activities to help children learn strategies for self-regulation or managing anxiety, observing students in classes, or meeting with parents and teachers in intervention assistance meetings.
 Additionally, our psych team helps to develop schoolwide programs and initiatives to build and maintain a positive culture and understanding of good mental health.